data-tomic/k8s-big-data-stack/articles/02-postgresql-hive-metastore-setup.md

 3.  **Prepare `ilum-metastore-values.yaml`:**
     We need to configure the Ilum chart to use our external PostgreSQL and specify Minio as the default warehouse location.
-    *(The final content of `ilum-metastore-values.yaml` can be found here: [../components/02-hive-metastore/ilum-metastore-values.yaml](../components/02-hive-metastore/ilum-metastore-values.yaml) - Ensure path is correct)*
+    *(The final content of `ilum-metastore-values.yaml` can be found here: [../components/02-hive-metastore/ilum-metastore-values.yaml](../components/02-hive-metastore/ilum-metastore-values.yaml)*

     *Key configurations within the values file:*
     *   `postgresql.host`: `postgres-svc.bigdata.svc.cluster.local`